Pulsar™ Atom Precision Pellet Extruder

 Be aware that pellet blends can vary in size; some pellets in the same blend may be smaller, while others larger.
 When assessing compatibility with the Atom extruder, always consider the largest pellets in the blend rather than the average size to ensure optimal performance.

-If sourcing smaller pellets poses a challenge, reach out to our sales team.
-Dyze Design can currently supply pellets for the following materials:
+If sourcing pellets poses a challenge, reach out to our sales team.
+Dyze Design can provide support in sourcing the right material supplier.
+Dyze can also directly distribute pellets material for the following materials:

 • PLA / rPLA